-Mr. Malliki (interpretation): Thank you, Mr. Speaker and I also thank the minister for her consideration on this issue.

-(interpretation ends) Mr. Speaker, the most recent consumer price index statistics published by the Government Bureau of Statistics in May 2022 shows that there has been a 3.5 percent increase in the cost of basic goods and services in Nunavut since May 2021.
+Mr. Malliki (interpretation): Thank you, Mr. Speaker.
+I also thank the minister for her consideration on this issue. (interpretation ends) Mr. Speaker, the most recent Consumer Price Index statistics published by the government's Bureau of Statistics in May 2022 shows that there has been a 3.5 percent increase in the cost of basic goods and services in Nunavut since May 2021.